engin100/980/labs/lab-1.md

 ## Post-Lab Questions

-1. Write a short blurb explaining what your peer changed on your breadboard and why you think this would cause it to not work as normal (or, why you think their change would not have impacted anything).
+1. Write a short explanation of what your peer changed on your breadboard and why you think this would cause it to not work as normal (or, why you think their change would not have impacted anything).
 2. What combination of resistors did you use to get to less than 1.25V at the analog pin in step 3.7?
 Draw them in a circuit and upload/attach a picture of this circuit to make it clear where you put the resistors.
 3. Using three resistors in series, draw a voltage divider circuit with two $$V_{out}$$s (one between resistors 1 and 2 and one between resistors 2 and 3). $$V_{out1}$$ should be equal to $$\frac{2}{3} V_{in}$$ and $$V_{out2}$$ should be equal to $$\frac{1}{3} V_{in}$$.
 Give possible values those resistors could take.
 What would happen if we doubled the value of all of the resistors?